beet-software/dorm/docs/docs/development/custom-engine.md

 | Import another package's `lib/src` classes or rely on generated normalization helper names | Incidental implementation use; not guaranteed |
 | Depend on a backend's private transaction, cache, or driver behavior through an internal class | Incidental and backend-specific |

-The current common framework has no public transaction contract.
+Transaction support is an optional framework capability.
+A custom engine may implement `TransactionalEngine<Q, P>` when it can provide the callback, commit, rollback, and temporary-context behavior required by that contract.
 Offset pages are part of the common read surface; cursor requests remain unsupported by the current engines.